 The central portion of our barn was built in the 1930's and was expanded to 8,000 sq. ft. by the previous owners and became widely known as "Cerro's Furniture Barn" Established in June 1956 and closed after 30 years in November, 1986.

-Today, it houses greenhouses where gourmet Shiitake and Oyster mushrooms are grown, a work shop, an antique and collectable section, Our Quail hatching incubator 5 Brooder pens and 5 Grow off pens , our private storage, three horse stalls, a sheep shelter a goat shelter, and more.
+Today, it houses greenhouses where gourmet Shiitake and Oyster mushrooms are grown, a work shop, an antique and collectable section, our private storage, a horse stall, two goat shelters, a turkey and quinea pen and more.

 You will find a 3,600 sq. ft.
-Vegetable Garden, fruit trees, electric fences, a chicken house and pen, a turkey house and pen, and a 100 year old second chicken house (disassembled and moved here in pieces from a half mile down the road).
+Vegetable Garden, fruit trees, electric fences, a chicken house and pen, and a 100 year old second chicken house (disassembled and moved here in pieces from a half mile down the road).

 At this time we have animals such a rescued PMU Paint/Clydesdale cross Gelding, "Cochese".
-Dwarf Nigerian goats,Various breeds of layer hens and roosters, turkeys, Hundreds of Quail, a North West Farm Terrior "Sarah" eight Japanese Koi in a 3,000 gallon 6 foot deep pond, surrounded by a beautiful perennial garden.
+Dwarf Nigerian dairy goats,Various breeds of layer hens and roosters, turkeys, a North West Farm Terrior "Sarah" two barn cats "Li'ttle bear" and "Rebecca" eight Japanese Koi in a 3,000 gallon 6 foot deep pond, surrounded by a beautiful perennial garden.

 We raise turkeys and chickens for our and our neighbors freezers, provide beautiful Ameraucana blue and green eggs, CooCoo Mauran, Mahogany colored eggs.

 See an aerial view of our 26 acres .
 The furtherest from your view is the River, The house is closer to the river next, Lower Michigan Road, The 8,000 square foot barn is visable behind the house.
-The pasture on the right belongs to our neighbor and they let us use it for our horses.
-Beldon and Cochise.
-Behind the barn, closest to your view, is Hedge Hog Knoll a 2,825 foot mountain.
+The pasture on the right belongs to our neighbor behind the barn, closest to your view, is Hedge Hog Knoll a 2,825 foot mountain.
 That is the Green Mountain National Forest.